ZviRosenfeld/IEnumerableCorrelater/README.md

 ### LevenshteinCorrelater

 [LevenshteinCorrelater\<T>](IEnumerableCorrelater/Correlaters/LevenshteinCorrelater.cs) Finds the [LevenshteinDistance](https://en.wikipedia.org/wiki/Levenshtein_distance) and best correlation between two collections using dynamic programming.
+The correlater's runtime is O(n \* m), where n and m are the length of the collections being compared.

 ### DamerauLevenshteinCorrelater

 [DamerauLevenshteinCorrelater\<T>](IEnumerableCorrelater/Correlaters/DamerauLevenshteinCorrelater.cs) Finds the [DamerauLevenshteinDistance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) and best correlation between two collections using dynamic programming.
+The correlater's runtime is O(n \* m), where n and m are the length of the collections being compared.

 ### DynamicLcsCorrelater

 [DynamicLcsCorrelater\<T>](IEnumerableCorrelater/Correlaters/DynamicLcsCorrelater.cs) Finds the [LongestCommonSubsequence](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem) and best correlation between two collections using dynamic programming.
+The dynamic algorithm for the LCS problem has a runtime of O(n \* m), where n and m are the length of the collections being compared.

+This correlater is Available since version 1.2.0.

+### MyersAlgorithmCorrelater

+[MyersAlgorithmCorrelater<\T>](IEnumerableCorrelater/Correlaters/MyersAlgorithmCorrelater.cs) is another algorithm for calculating the [LongestCommonSubsequence](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem) and best correlation between two collections.
+This algorithm has a runtime of O(n \* d), where n is the size of the bigger collection, and d is the number of changed elements between the collection.
+This makes the algorithm particularity good for cases where we aren't expecting many changes (like diff tools for code changes).
+Indeed, it is used as the default diff algorithm for git.

-Available since version 1.1.2.
+This correlater is Available since version 1.2.0.

 ## Optimizations